AhmedAlmijbari/AhmedAlmijbari.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- NeuroAI and Machine Learning
+- Artificial Intelligence
-- Brain-Computer Interface
+- Neurotechnology
-- Biological and Artificial Intelligence
+- Data Science